-These BRAZILIAN FREE-TAILED BATS (Tadarida brasiliensis) are in a “nursery” colony — only moms and their pups, no adult males allowed.
+The Mexican Free-tailed Bats (Tadarida brasiliensis) shown here are in a “nursery” colony — only moms and their pups.
+No adult males allowed!
 Along with most other bat species, they have just one pup at a time.
-The pups, born hairless, snuggle together for warmth.
-Their moms are nearby and move into the huddle to feed them, sometimes sleeping there for a while.
-Mothers can locate their pups among 100s, even 1000s, of others — all calling for their mother — by their baby’s odor and voice.
+Pups are born hairless and they all snuggle together for warmth.
+Their moms are close by and move into the huddle to nurse them, sometimes sleeping there for a while.
+Mothers can locate their pups among hundreds, even thousands, of others — all calling for their mother — by their baby’s odor and voice.
+Feeding a pup consumes half the mother’s body weight each day.
+Each mother flies out at night to consume an estimated 1,000 mosquitoes per hour! • All about bats • Bats: frequent questions

-This is a rare photo — a COTTONTAIL nursing her kits.
-Rare because they visit their kits only twice a day, and usually unseen, and only to feed and clean them.
-After nursing, the mother covers them in their nest with grasses or leaf debris to hide them and keep them safe.
-The kits lay quietly side-by-side until next feeding time.
 If you have a nest in your yard, protect it from lawnmowers by driving a wide circle of 3-foot-tall stakes around it.
-This is better than fencing, which may restrict the movement of mother and kits.
+That’s better than fencing, which may restrict the movement of the mother and kits.
 It won’t be for long — they’ll leave in about two weeks. • All about the Eastern Cottontail Rabbit • Cottontail rabbits: frequent questions

-NORTHERN RACCOON (Procyon lotor) females are normally mild-mannered, but when they’re mothers they’ll fight ferociously to protect their babies.
-Kits (usually three to four) are born between March and August.
-They stay with their mother for about four months, or sometimes longer, until she moves them out to make way for her next litter. • All about the Northern Raccoon • Northern Raccoons: frequent questions
+Northern Raccoon (Procyon lotor) females are normally mild-mannered, but when they’re mothers, they’ll fight ferociously to protect their babies.
+Kits (usually three or four) are born between March and August.
+She guards them carefully for about four months, until they’re ready to strike out on their own.
+Sometimes they stay with her until she’s forced to move them out to make way for her next litter. )• All about the Northern Raccoon • Northern Raccoons: frequent questions

-SKUNK mothers raise their babies on their own.
+Striped Skunk (Mephitis mephitis) mothers raise their babies on their own.
 After mating, males go their own way.
 The mother starts teaching her young (usually five to seven of them) how to hunt at about six weeks old.
 She’s very protective.
 If her young are threatened, she may spray predators without the usual warning skunks give.
 Kits often stay with their mother until the next mating season.
 Observers report that skunks from the same litter who happen to meet up later act overjoyed to see each other again. • All about the Striped Skunk • Skunks: frequent questions